 By Helena Alcoverro, on 18 November 2021

-A few years ago, Google's SERP (Search Engine Results Page) was very simple: a handful of text ads at the top and the right and 10 organic results with their titles, descriptions, and links.
+A few years ago, Google's SERP (Search Engine Results Page) was very simple: a handful of text ads on the top and on the right plus 10 organic results with their titles, descriptions, and links shown on the first page.
 Being in the first position guaranteed the best organic traffic result.

 Today, search engine results pages are much more complex and there are a lot of elements that have to be taken into account to get the most out of them at the inbound marketing and SEO level.

 Zero-Click Searches are Google SERP's newest feature.
 Recently, Google has been showing more and more information directly on the results page.
 Thus, a zero-click search is one in which the user gets the answer they are looking for without clicking on any of the pages that appear in the results.
 Today, more than 50% of Google searches are zero-click.

 The goal with SEO is no longer only just to get organic traffic to your websites, but also to appear in the advanced SERP elements, as this will get you visibility without the need for clicks.
 Let's see what these results look like and which ones are the most useful for marketers.

 In recent years, the featured snippet or position zero has become one of the most important elements of search results pages.
 It is a result that appears directly above the organic results, with a summary of the page content, title, link, and, in many cases, an image.

 Logically, appearing in this position generates a lot of visibility and traffic.
 To improve the chances of appearing here, use H2 and H3 tags and strategically position your content as a helpful answer to users' questions.

 2. Knowledge Panel